Learning in the Flow of Work: A How-To Guide

 - Environment – This includes all the tools, systems, and infrastructure that support continuous learning, such as articles, books, games, elearning courses and mobile apps.

 3. Build and deploy learning content for maximum engagement

 The width and depth of the content, how relevant it is to the learner, and how often they need to be exposed to it; are all decisions that need to be taken thoughtfully.
 For instance, make sure that the content is:

 - Accessible and contextual: Learners need to be able to find the information they are looking for whenever they desire it, on whatever platform, and in the right context.
 Understanding your employees’ capabilities and how they consume information is critical to delivering the right learning experience at the right time.
-To get this sort of intel, you need to mine employee interactions using xAPI-powered tools such as Whatfix.
-Such data-driven and targeted learning content will ensure that employees immediately look at it, imbibe learning, and then return to completing the task at hand.
+To get this sort of intel, you need to mine employee interactions using xAPI-powered digital adoption platform such as Whatfix.
+Such data-driven and targeted learning content will ensure that employees immediately look at it, imbibe learning, and then return to completing the task.
 Ergo, minimum disruption of work and maximum productivity.

 - Curated carefully: Your learning tools should ensure that all training content is carefully sourced and quality checked.
 This is an important step, as wrong information in the training can lead to several issues.
 Chaos would ensue if you were to send non-validated content to heavy machine operators, clinicians, or legal teams.

-- Well-spaced: According to the Forgetting Curve, learners end up forgetting 90%, of what was taught to them; within a week.
-Since learning sessions, repeated at the right intervals, is key to long-term retention of knowledge, your learning system needs to deliver evenly spacing learning.
+- Well-spaced: According to the Forgetting Curve, learners forget 90%, of what was taught to them; within a week.
+Since learning sessions, repeated at the right intervals, are key to long-term knowledge retention, your learning system needs to deliver evenly spaced learning.

 - Precise and easy to consume: Consumer content platforms, such as Netflix that encourage people to spend more time on content.
 On the other hand, continuous learning is all about targeted content that is succinct and requires the least amount of follow-up or support sessions.

 4. Build a strong corporate learning culture